DarkGhostHunter/Larakick/README.md

 ### Safety first

-Larakick will automatically register each file created and edited, and save a copy in the latter case, so you can always update your project scaffold files safely and push the changes using `larakick:scaffold`.
+Larakick will automatically copy your `app`, `routes` and some of your `database` directories as backups every time you scaffold.

-You can find it in your application default storage path under the `larakick/previous` directory.
+You can find it in your application default storage path under the `larakick/backups` directory, and copy them over your project file.

 ## Generating your app

 The whole documentation is on these files, since these covers a lot more than a simple README:

-* [Models](wiki/MODELS.md): migrations, factories, seeders and JSON resources.
+* [Database](wiki/DB.md): migrations, factories, seeders and JSON resources.
 * [HTTP](wiki/HTTP.md): Controllers, middlewares, routes, and internal logic (queries, events, jobs, notifications, validation requests, etc.)
-* [Authorization](wiki/AUTHORIZATION.md): Gates, policies, Form Requests with validation and authorization.
+* [Authorization](wiki/AUTH.md): Gates, policies, Form Requests with validation and authorization.

+Just remember the basics:

+* Method chaining is done using spaces: `query: Post whereNotNull:published_at paginate`.
+* Methods receive arguments using `:` colon: `query: whereNotNull:published_at`.
+* And RTFM.

 ## License